 The New Notes, like the Old Notes, will be issued pursuant to the Indenture dated February 4, 1998, between the Company and First Trust National Association, as trustee (the "TRUSTEE").
 The terms of the Notes include those stated in the Indenture and those made part of the Indenture by reference to the Trust Indenture Act of 1939 (the "TRUST INDENTURE ACT").
 The terms of the New Notes are substantially identical to the Old Notes in all material respects (including interest rate and maturity), except that (i) the New Notes will not be subject to the restrictions on transfer (other than with respect to holders that are broker-dealers, persons who participated in the distribution of the Old Notes or affiliates) and (ii) the Registration Rights Agreement covenants regarding registration and the related Liquidated Damages (other than those that have accrued and were not paid, if any) with respect to Registration Defaults will have been deemed satisfied.
 The Notes are subject to all such terms, and Holders of Notes are referred to the Indenture and the Trust Indenture Act for a statement thereof.
 The following is a description of the material provisions of the Indenture.
 This description does not purport to be complete and is qualified in its entirety by reference to the Indenture, including the definitions therein of certain terms used below.
 Copies of the proposed form of Indenture and Registration Rights Agreement will be made available to prospective investors as set forth under "--Additional Information."
-The definitions of certain terms used in the following summary are set forth below under "--Certain Definitions."
-For purposes of this "Description of Notes," the term "COMPANY" refers only to MasTec, Inc. and not to any of its Subsidiaries.
+The definitions of certain terms used in the following summary "Description of Notes," the term "COMPANY" refers only to MasTec, Inc. and not to any of its Subsidiaries.

 The Notes will be subordinated in right of payment to all existing and future Senior Debt of the Company.
 The Notes will also be effectively subordinated to all Indebtedness and other liabilities and commitments (including trade payables and lease obligations) of the Company's Subsidiaries.
-As of December 31, 1997, after giving pro forma effect to the Offering and the application of the net proceeds therefrom, the Notes would have been subordinated to approximately \$66.0 million of Senior Debt of the Company and indebtedness and other obligations of the Company's subsidiaries.
-In addition, the Company would have had \$121.5 million of additional borrowings available under the Credit Facility.
+As of March 31, 1998 the Notes were subordinated to approximately \$146.6 million of Senior Debt of the Company and indebtedness and other obligations of the Company's subsidiaries.
+In addition, the Company would have had \$63.0 million of additional borrowings available under the Credit Facility.
 The Indenture will permit the Company and its Restricted Subsidiaries to incur additional indebtedness, including additional Senior Debt, subject to certain restrictions.
 See "--Certain Covenants--Incurrence of Indebtedness and Issuance of Preferred Stock."